Museum Signage Systems

 Museum Display and Queue Barriers

 Museum barriers are typically used to queue and control visitors throughout a museum or institution.
-Taller barriers are usually used for directing foot traffic in a particular path or direction.
+Taller barriers are usually used for crowd control in directing foot traffic in a particular path or direction.
 Shorter barriers can be used for surrounding items such as works of art to keep visitors from touching or getting too close.
 There are a number of barrier options that can be used, such as belts or ropes, but most museums prefer the more refined sophisticated approach of a straight cord.
 This gives a nice clean look that does not distract from the object being viewed.
-Museum barriers should also adhere to ADA (Americans with Disabilities Act) standards.
+Museum stanchions should also adhere to ADA (Americans with Disabilities Act) standards.
 The belt or cord on a typical barrier is too high.
 According to the ADA, the cord or belt must be cane detectable and located within 27 inches off of the finished floor or ground.

 The new Q-Cord Retractable Barrier is made by 10-31 Inc., which is one meter(39.375") high and has two retractable cords.
 The lower cord is half a meter(19.75”) off of the ground to be ADA compliant.